Kiss It Better

-"Kiss It Better" is a song by Barbadian singer Rihanna for her eighth studio album, Anti (2016).
+"Kiss It Better" is a song by Barbadian singer Rihanna from her eighth studio album, Anti (2016).
 It was written and produced by Jeff Bhasker and Glass John, with additional writing by Teddy Sinclair and Rihanna.
 The song was serviced to radio stations in the United States on March 30, 2016, together with "Needed Me".
-"Kiss It Better" is a pop, synth-rock and R&B ballad, which features influences from the 1980s and 1990s-music ballads.
+"Kiss It Better" is a synth-rock and R&B ballad, which features influences from the 1980s and 1990s-music ballads.
 The song's lyrics focus on a destructive relationship that the singer finds irresistible.
 It also deals with themes of mending broken fences and getting back together with a lover.

-The single received critical acclaim, with critics praising its '80s throwback, lyrics, and Rihanna's vocals.
+The single received critical acclaim, with critics praising its 1980s style ballad, lyrics, and Rihanna's vocals.
 It received a Grammy Award nomination for Best R&B Song at the 59th ceremony.
 "Kiss It Better" peaked at number 62 on the US Billboard Hot 100 chart and was certified 3× Platinum by the Recording Industry Association of America (RIAA).
 It also reached number four on the South African radio chart.
 The song's music video was directed by fashion photographer Craig McDean and premiered on March 31, 2016.
 The video was inspired by dadaism and surrealism, and depicts Rihanna against a dark background.
 The song was included on the Anti World Tour setlist as the closing song.

 In January 2021, the song gained notoriety again on radio and TikTok with the release of rapper Fat Joe's single "Sunshine (The Light)" featuring DJ Khaled and Amorphous.
 The song heavily samples the first verse of "Kiss It Better" as its chorus, using Rihanna's vocals.

 Background and release

 On December 8, 2014, "Kiss It Better" was registered through Harry Fox Agency, an agency "who handles publishing rights for physical and digital music formats."
 The same day, Australian FM radio station 2Day FM and other websites reported that the song was allegedly going to be released as the lead single of her then-upcoming eight studio album.
 A day later, Rihanna teased a snippet of the track on her Instagram account, featuring Extreme's guitarist Nuno Bettencourt working on a solo electric melody.
 On July 7, 2015, English singer Teddy Sinclair confirmed she was one of the songwriters of the song.

 On December 27, 2015, Glass John, who also co-wrote and co-produced the song, via Twitter expressed his dissatisfaction about the delay of the song's release and its parent album.
 He eventually leaked a minute-long demo of the song and also described it as "the best damn song."
 Through her Twitter account, Rihanna confirmed that "Kiss It Better" alongside "Needed Me" were going to be released as the follow-up singles from Anti (2016) and impacted radio on March 30, 2016.
-She also revealed the artwork for both singles, with the former having a close-up of Rihanna's face and the latter having Rihanna wearing a giant pair of jeans.
+She also revealed the artwork for both singles, with "Kiss It Better" having a close-up of Rihanna's face.